anthonyshibitov/js-webaudio-visualizer/README.md

 # WebAudio API Visualizer

-The actual song cannot be pushed for obvious reasons (copyright!! <3)
+The actual song cannot be pushed for obvious reasons (copyright!! <3) (song must be put into a /public folder)

 Stick your own in and check it out.
 Example image below.